• Skip to primary navigation

 lsdg

-b) We need to check the names of the existing datafiles in the tablespace in case the files are storage in filesystem.
-Specifically we need to check the last name in the datafile.
-This is necessary to avoid adding same datafiles names at two different location.
+(b) We need to check the names of the existing datafiles in the tablespace in case the files are stored in the filesystem.
+Specifically, we need to check the last name in the datafile.
+This is necessary to avoid adding the same datafiles names at two different locations.
 Check the last name in the existing datafile and add the datafile which is not existing

 We can check the existing datafile using the below query